ethlete-io/ethdk/.changeset/fuzzy-ads-dream.md

 '@ethlete/cdk': minor
 ---

-Add `formChecker` util to check for changes, restore, refresh or get the default value of a form or form control
+Add `formChangesTracker` util to check for changes, restore, refresh or get the default value of a form or form control